Gums: gingivitis, periodontitis, Home remedies for gum problems

 Articles >> Gum Problems

-A gum disease, mostly an infection of gums and can destroy the jawbone.
-Periodontitis also called gum disease that damages the soft tissue and if not treated, can destroy the bone that supports your teeth.
+Gum disease, primarily an infection of the gums, can lead to jawbone damage.
+Periodontitis, also known as gum disease, affects the soft tissue and, if left untreated, can destroy the bone that supports your teeth.

-Gingivitis is the mildest form of gum disease.
+1. Gingivitis - The mildest form of gum disease.

 • Toothache.